This post was updated in June 2020.

 Day 1: Theory

 The first day was a full day of studying for our theoretical exam.
-From our dive school, El Nido Puro Divers, we received our PADI Open Water book and a DVD-player with movies covering the same material as the book.
-There are 5 sections in the PADI Open Water book (6 if you count the introduction).
+From our dive school, El Nido Puro Divers, we received our PADI Open Water book and a DVD player with movies covering the same material as the book.

-On day 1 of our PADI course we studied chapter 1-3 in our book and watched the accompanying videos.
-Each section of the book ends with a couple of exercises, which helps you test yourself and make sure you know the material.
+Each section of the book ends with a couple of exercises, which help you test yourself and make sure you know the material.
 The material is not difficult but it does require focus and concentration.

 Personally, I found it very important to understand how things work underwater.
 Knowing what to expect and how to deal with potential problems made me feel more confident about going diving.